JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 Science is only satisfied with first causes, religion with supreme personality, and philosophy with unity.
 Revelation affirms that these three are one and that all are good.
 The eternal real is the good of the universe and not the time illusions of space evil.
 In the spiritual experience of all personalities, always is it true the real is good and the good is real.

-"Why do you call me good?
-None is good but God," (Jesus)
+“Why do you call me good?
+None is good but God,” (Jesus)

 The human Jesus saw God as being holy, just, and great, as well as being true, beautiful, and good.
-All these attributes of divinity he focused in his mind as the "will of the Father in heaven."
-Jesus' God was at one and the same time "The Holy One of Israel" and "The living and loving Father in heaven."
+All these attributes of divinity he focused in his mind as the “will of the Father in heaven.”
+Jesus' God was at one and the same time “The Holy One of Israel” and “The living and loving Father in heaven.”

 Sin is an experience of creature consciousness; it is not a part of God-consciousness.